DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - During this time (before the cancel point), the player cannot control the character
 	- This is important for making the character feel weighty and satisfying
 - The pose the character holds during the follow through should be clearly distinct from the *Standby* pose, so that the player can easily read when they are able to move again.
+- The follow through should ALWAYS ALWAYS ALWAYS ***animate*** back to the original *Standby* pose.
+	- Never just interpolate back to the standby pose from the action pose.

 #### Cancel Point
 This is a frame during the Follow Through where the player can cancel the animation into another action.
 This is important for making the character feel responsive and allowing for combos.